SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - Dishes with course_id: 0 (0%) ❌
 - Dishes with NULL course_id: 71 (100%) ⚠️
 - Courses defined: 12
-- Status: active
+- Status: active (but restaurant has LEFT our platform)

 **Courses Available:**
 - Specials, Pizzas, Twin Pizzas, Appetizers, Big Salads, Chicken Wings, Submarines, Canadian Food, Donairs, Pasta, Desserts, Drinks

-**⚠️ SERVICE NOTE:** Restaurant is confirmed on **RestaurantPlus.net/OlivePOS**.
-However, restaurant has complete menu data (71 dishes, 12 courses) in our database with all dishes needing course assignment.

-**⚠️ CRITICAL DECISION NEEDED:**
-1. **FIRST:** Verify if restaurant is still using our service or has fully migrated to RestaurantPlus.net
-2. If still using our service: Assign all 71 dishes to appropriate courses (courses already exist)
-3. If migrated to RestaurantPlus.net: Skip course assignment work
+**⚠️ PLATFORM NOTE:** Restaurant has LEFT our platform and is now using **RestaurantPlus.net/OlivePOS**.
+Restaurant should be removed from active list.

-**Action Taken:** None - awaiting service verification before proceeding with course assignment.
+**Action Taken:** SKIP - Restaurant no longer on our platform.
+Do not proceed with course assignment.

 #### Yorgo's - Nepean (Restaurant ID: 985)
 **Status:** ⚠️ SKIPPED - Already has course assignments (NEEDS REVIEW)